 Durability: How Long Will the Tent Last?

 Although you can’t expect gold on a bronze budget, you’re still getting silver.

-The Coleman Montana 6 person tent won’t last forever, but we can still give it a glowing review in the short term.
+The Coleman Montana six person camping tent won’t last forever, but we can still give it a glowing review in the short term.